-Our aims are:
+Our aims are to:

-- To be inclusive and work in partnership
+- be inclusive and work in partnerships

-- Deliver high quality, memorable experiences
+- deliver high-quality and memorable experiences

-- Build on experience and lessons learned from previous Festivals
+- build on experience and lessons learned from previous festivals

 - Capture feedback and build evidence for investment in conservation, presentation and interpretation

-For the York 2020 Walls Festival, we will continue to focus on engaging the following audiences:
+For the 2021 York Walls Festival, we will continue to focus on engaging the following audiences:

 - Local communities, working in partnership with existing community organisations

-- Members of local archaeology and history societies, civic societies (via walks and talks, social media)
+- Members of local archaeology and history societies, civic societies (via walks, talks and social media)